philschatz/oer.repo/README.rst

   $ node mock/bin/server.js

 Optionally you can use `wkhtml2pdf` to generate a PDF by using the ``--pdfgen /path/to/wkhtml2pdf`` command line option.

+Then, point your browser to the admin interface at http://localhost:3000/admin